Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Appendix

 This distribution matches exactly the law of $\tilde{\bm{s}}_k$, the directly privatized statistic.
 Hence, the two constructions are distributionally equivalent.
 An identical argument, applied to the statistics $\tilde{t}'_k$ and $\tilde{t}_k$, shows the same distributional equivalence holds for the response terms. \end{proof}

-\begin{proof}[\textbf{Proof of Theorem~2 (Algorithm~2)}] The algorithm involves privatizing the counts $c_k$, the sums $s_k$, and the sums of products $t_k$.
+\begin{proof}[\textbf{Proof of Theorem~\ref{thm:priv}(Algorithm~\ref{alg:regression})}] The algorithm privatizes the counts $c_k$, the sums of covariates $s_k$, and the sums of responses $t_k$.
 By Proposition~2.4, the Gaussian mechanism applied to each of these statistics ensures Gaussian DP (GDP) with parameters $\mu_c$, $\mu_s$, and $\mu_t$, respectively.

 The initial binning procedure itself incurs a privacy cost quantified by $\mu_{\text{bin}}$.
-Since the algorithm adopts the remove-one/add-one neighboring relation, composition theorems for GDP (Proposition~2.2) imply that the overall privacy is given by $\sqrt{\mu_{\text{bin}}^2 + \mu_s^2 + \mu_t^2 + \mu_c^2}$-GDP.
+By composition of GDP (Proposition~2.2), the overall privacy is given by $\sqrt{\mu_{\text{bin}}^2 + \mu_s^2 + \mu_t^2 + \mu_c^2}$-GDP.
 By the post-processing property (Proposition~2.3), all subsequent steps of the algorithm satisfy the same privacy guarantee. \end{proof}

-\begin{proof}[\textbf{Proof of Theorem~2 (Algorithm~3)}] At first, the procedure of privatizing the bin counts $c_k$.
+\begin{proof}[\textbf{Proof of Theorem~\ref{thm:priv} (Algorithm~\ref{alg:synthetic_data})}] First, the procedure privatizes the bin counts $c_k$.
 By Proposition~2.4, this step satisfies $\mu_c$-GDP.
 Next, the algorithm generates $\tilde c_k$ synthetic records per bin $k$.
 Each synthetic feature vector $\tilde{\bm{x}}^{(k,i)}$ is generated by adding Gaussian noise calibrated to ensure $\mu_s/\sqrt{\tilde c_k}$-GDP, while each synthetic label $\tilde{y}^{(k,i)}$ is privatized with $\mu_t/\sqrt{\tilde c_k}$-GDP.
 Because there are $\tilde c_k$ such records, the composition property implies that the total privacy cost across all synthetic samples in a given bin is

 Combining this contribution with the binning privacy loss and the count privatization, and by composition and post-processing, the overall privacy guarantee of Algorithm~3 is

 \end{proof}